iboB/ibob.github.com/_posts/2022-09-17-transparent-lookups-for-maps-and-sets.md

 ## Some Neat Tricks

 By the way, transparent lookups (once you remember to make use of them) are actually pretty neat.
-They can be more than just a means making lookups by types which are equivalent to the key.
+They can be more than just a means of making lookups by types which are equivalent to the key.

 For example, if you often have to search for the same string in several unordered containers, you might want to invest in a fat string: a pair of a string and its hash.
-Thus you won't to hash the same thing over and over again in your multiple lookups.
+Thus you won't have to hash the same thing over and over again in your multiple lookups.

 Another pretty cool example is with the ordered containers.
 I don't ofen use maps or sets (and if I do, most times they are [flat](https://github.com/iboB/itlib/blob/master/include/itlib/flat_set.hpp)), but when order is needed, ranges are common use case.
 Many algorithms with a map or a set will start like this: